When LLMs Meet Cybersecurity: A Systematic Literature Review: Preliminary

-In this review paper, we systematically investigate the application advancements of LLMs within the field of cybersecurity, covering over 180 academic papers since 2023.
-Through exhaustive research and comprehensive analysis of these papers, we aim to provide a detailed overview of the current state, challenges, and future directions of LLM applications in cybersecurity.
-As shown in Figure~\ref{fig:statistic}, this emerging research field has received continued attention, and LLM can be used to solve a variety of domain tasks.
-This not only highlights the current and potential impact of LLMs in cybersecurity but also offers practical guidance for future research.
-Therefore, this section first summarizes the surveyed papers from two aspects: one is the LLMs used in cybersecurity, and the other is the categories of cybersecurity tasks to which LLMs can be applied.
+In this review paper, we systematically investigate the application progress of LLMs in cybersecurity, covering more than 300 academic papers since 2023.
+Through an exhaustive study and comprehensive analysis, we aim to provide a detailed overview of the current state, challenges, and future directions of LLM applications in cybersecurity.
+As shown in Figure~\ref{fig:statistic}, this emerging research field continues to gain attention, and LLM can be used to solve various tasks.
+This not only highlights the current and potential impact of LLMs in cybersecurity, but also offers practical guidance for future research.
+Therefore, this section first summarizes the surveyed papers from two aspects: one is the LLMs used in cybersecurity, and the other is the category of cybersecurity tasks to which LLMs can be applied.